atisheksingh/text_classification/README.md

 6. Making data frame using string data and features set
 7. Making the spilt in test and train data
 8. Implemented my own Navie Bayes.
-  - Making Predictions (tweaking the hyperparameters)\n
+9. Making Predictions (tweaking the hyperparameters)\n
-    - importing confusion matrix for score.
+10. Importing confusion matrix for score.
-    - Got accuracy of about 82 %
+11. Got accuracy of about 82 %
-9. Implemented standard In-Built Navie-Bayes.
+12. Implemented standard In-Built Navie-Bayes.
-     -Importing confusion matrix for score.
+13. Importing confusion matrix for score.
-     -Got accuracy of 86 %
+14. Got accuracy of 86 %
-10. Saving results in csv with timestamp.
+15. Saving results in csv with timestamp.

 # Conclusion
 A MODEL WITH HARD-CODED NAVIE-BAYES IS ALMOST SAME (can perform better) THEN STANDARD IN-BULIT NAIVE BAYES.